Immigrant Rights & Resources

 Everyone in Evanston has basic rights, no matter their immigration status.

-Evanston is a Welcoming City and is steadfast in its commitment to fostering a safe, inclusive, and welcoming community for all residents, regardless of immigration or citizenship status.
+The City of Evanston is steadfast in its commitment to fostering a safe, inclusive, and welcoming community for all residents, regardless of immigration or citizenship status.
 Under our Welcoming City Ordinance and the Illinois TRUST Act, city officials will not participate in federal civil immigration enforcement or inquire about someone’s immigration status.
-The City has also adopted an ICE-Free Zones resolution, which prohibits federal agents from using City property to stage immigration enforcement operations and requires signs on City property designating areas federal agents may not enter without a warrant.

 Where to find help: